vuejs/v2.vuejs.org/source/api/options.md

 vm.a   // -> 3
 ```

+Note that properties that start with `_` or `$` will not be proxied on the Vue instance because they may conflict with Vue's internal properties and API methods.
+You will have to access them as `vm.$data._property`.

 The object must be JSON-compliant (no circular references).
 You can use it just like an ordinary object, and it will look exactly the same when serialized with `JSON.stringify`.
 You can also share it between multiple Vue instances.

 A special case here is when using the `data` option in `Vue.extend()`.
 Since we don't want nested objects to be shared by all instances created from that extended constructor, we must provide a function that returns a fresh copy of the default data: